nikkolas-james-irwin/big-data-systems-course-project/README.md

 ### Team Members

 **Responsibilities** - Our team split responsibilities into two main areas described below.
-While the sections below describe the primary work performed by each team member, we still helped each other where possible across areas as time permitted.
+While the sections below describe the primary work performed by each team member, (note: we still helped each other where possible across areas as time permitted).

 #### PySpark Implementation and Data Visualization